nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* cooks frequently
-* prefer desktop apps over other types
+* needs assistance in managing their leftover ingredients
-* can type fast
+* has a significant number of recipes they want to cook
-* prefers typing to mouse interactions
+* enjoys categorizing their recipes
-* is reasonably comfortable using CLI apps
+* can type fast and prefers typing to mouse interactions

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app